wdawson/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 More info, including the latest published version, can be found in the [Widget Documentation](https://github.com/okta/okta-signin-widget#using-the-okta-cdn).

-### Enabling Cross-Origin Access

-After you have installed the Widget, you need to enable Cross Origin Access (CORS) by adding your application's URL to your Okta org's Trusted Origins.
-More information about this can be found on the [Enabling CORS](/docs/api/getting_started/enabling_cors#granting-cross-origin-access-to-websites) page.

 ### Bundling the Widget

 If you choose to bundle your assets, the import statements may have a different format.
 For example, using [webpack](https://webpack.js.org/):